-MT: I think it is very imporant for gay people, and again I am talking primarily to gay men in the book, to begin looking inside ourselves.
+MT: I think it is very important for gay people, and again I am talking primarily to gay men in the book, to begin looking inside ourselves.
 And looking at dreams is one way of doing that.
 In the dream group, we refer to "coming out inside" when speaking out of the experience of finding and connecting with our dreams.
 Dreams are very important, both literally and metaphorically.
-They are the vocabulary of our inner world; they manifest the shadow side and the underworld ream of our gay souls.
-It is wonderful in the group to see men begin to relate to dreams in a new way.
+They are the vocabulary of our inner world; they manifest the shadow side and the underworld realm of our gay souls.
+It is wonderful in the group to see men begin to relate to It is wonderful in the group to see men begin to relate to dreams in a new way.
 Often for the first time, they are beginning to see and understand something which comes out of an authentic, uncensored experience - to something which is not fabricated.
 History is fabricated.
 Culture is fabricated.
 But dreams and myths come from a deeper place.
 What is fascinating about dreams - and we have to remember that myths, true myths, always come from dreams - is that they do not lie.
 They can reveal only the truth.
-One gay man's dream has more validity to it than any of the institutionalized gay culture been accepted by "mainstream" gay culture.
-As a result many have been satisfied with ghettoization and commercialization.
-We may have needed this isolation in preparation for our next stage of social evolution: our moving out into the rest of the dominant "dominate" culture as people of compassion and heart, Edward Carpenter, a prominant English turn-of-the-century gay progressive, argues this point:
+One gay man's dream has more validity to it than any of the institutionalized gay culture ve have constructed for ourselves over the past two decades, however important that has been.
+We are at a point in our collective unfolding where we have to re-imagine, re-invent, re-connect, at the deepest most imaginable level.
+We must continue to invent ourselves.
+Only then will we be able to go on with any degree of honesty and purpose.